Visualize Aggregated Data

 Assess the extent of the numerical value associated with each level of a categorical variable and compare the numerical values across levels.

-Construct the bar chart or related visualization from the values of the two variables expressed as a table in which one column contains the name of each level of the categorical variable and the second column associates the number associated with the corresponding level.
+Construct the bar chart or related visualization from the values of the two variables expressed as a table in which one column contains the name of each level of the categorical variable and the second column contains the number associated with the corresponding level.

 | Dept | n |